-Biodiversity, a contraction of biological diversity, has several definitions.
-Biodiversity is biotic (species, genetic, and ecosystem diversity (Noss, 1990; Swingland, 2013; Thompson, Mackey, McNulty, & Mosseler, 2009; Wilson, 1994) and abiotic component (landscape features, drainage systems, and climate) of ecosystems (Swingland, 2013).
-Biodiversity defines as a forest ecosystem consisting of composition, structure, and function (Franklin et al., 1981; Noss, 1990).
-Reference (Noss, 1990) defines the indicator variable of biodiversity at four organization levels (regional landscape, community-ecosystem, population-species, and genetic).
-Every organization consists of several indicators grouped into composition, structure, and function.
+Biodiversity, a contraction of biological diversity, has several definitions as reported in the literature.
+Biodiversity comprises both the biotic component (from genes to species populations and biotic communities) (Noss, 1990; Swingland, 2013; Thompson et al., 2009; Wilson, 1994) and abiotic component of ecosystems (landscape features, drainage systems, and climate) (Swingland, 2013).
+Ecological systems, including forest ecosystems, are defined by their composition, structure, and function (Franklin et al., 1981; Noss, 1990).
+Moreover, ecological systems, encompass diverse organizational levels, including genetic, species population, community-ecosystem, and regional landscape (Noss, 1990).
+Every organization level can be described indicators of composition, structure, and function.
+This organization level of biodiversity that is further elaborated in this deliverable also related and in line with Ch.
+3.1 in Deliverable 7.1.